- Throughout their lives, goats are very susceptible to worms in their stomach and intestines.

 - Giving too much can cause poisoning, especially if selenium has been added to the drench.

-- A degree of worm control can be achieved by pasture management, as well as by giving regular effective anthelmintic drenches.
+- A degree of worm control can be achieved by pasture management, as well as by giving effective anthelmintic drenches when required.

 - Cutting grass and carrying it to goats from faeces-free areas might be laborious but it helps keep worm burdens down (as long as you don’t give too much at once and cause digestive problems!).